Barry H. Honig: Career and research

-Honig was a postdoc under Martin Karplus at Harvard from 1968 to 1970 and at Columbia under Cyrus Levinthal from 1970-1973.
+Honig was a postdoc under Martin Karplus at Harvard from 1968 to 1970 and at Columbia under Cyrus Levinthal from 1970 to 1973.
 He was an associate professor in the Chemistry Department of the Hebrew University, Jerusalem from 1973 to 1979 and in the Biophysics Department of the University of Illinois Urbana-Champaign from 1979 to1981.
 Since 1981, Honig has been a professor at the Columbia University Vagelos College of Physicians and Surgeons.
 He is currently a professor in the Departments of Systems Biology, Biochemistry and Molecular Biophysics and Medicine and is a member of the Zuckerman Mind, Brain Behavior Institute.
 He was an investigator for the Howard Hughes Medical Institute (HHMI) from 2000 to 2019.
 He has trained over 100 students and postdocs over the course of his career.

 He has also made seminal contributions to the understanding of the spectroscopic and photochemical properties of visual pigments, to the computational prediction of protein structure and function, to the structural basis of protein-DNA interactions, and to the molecular principles that underlie cell-cell recognition.
 His current research focus in on the genome-wide prediction of protein-protein interactions and their dysregulation in human disease.